stefanzweifel/php-changelog-updater/README.md

 **Required**.
 The release notes you want to add to your changelog.
 Should be markdown.

 ### `--latest-version`
 **Required**.
 Version number of the latest release.
-The value will be used as the heading text.
+The value will be used as the heading text if `--heading-text` is not set.
 If the changelog has a "Unreleased" heading, the value will be used in the updated compare URL.

 Example: `v1.0.0`